 About “the sixth hour”!?

 Referring to the Roman time system is something John does throughout his Gospel.
-[See Norman Geisler, When Critics Ask, p.
+[For more on this, see: Alfred Edersheim, The Life and Times of Jesus the Messiah, New Updated Edition, Book 3, Chapter 8, footnote 8, p.
+282; Norman Geisler, When Critics Ask, p.
 376]

 But why would John use the Roman time system?
 Matthew, Mark, and Luke all used the Jewish time system; why would John, who was also a Jew, do differently?
-Well, where was John was when he wrote his Gospel almost thirty years after the other Gospels were written?
-Was he in Israel still living with the Jews when he wrote the Gospel of John?
+Well, where was John when he wrote his Gospel almost thirty years after the other Gospels were written?
+Was he in Israel still living with the Jews?
 No. Where was he?
-Eusebius and other first and second century writers tell us he was living in Ephesus.
+Eusebius and other first and second-century writers tell us he was living in Ephesus.

 What was Ephesus?
 Ephesus was the capital of the Roman province of Asia.
 John was living under the Roman time system when he penned his Gospel!
 That was what he and his original audience would have been accustomed to.